 The course is 100% coursework.
 This will be assessed from several units over the period of two years.
+This is a Level 2 qualification.

 Who to talk to: Mr K. Abell.

 DRAMA (GCSE)

 Drama is an enjoyable and varied course and there are many reasons for choosing Drama as an option.
 It is not just about wanting to become a famous actor, it provides you with essential life / social skills, such as: